First Steps to Managing the Cluster

 url: https://www.google.com

-Serving the public website https://www.google.com as a Service, however, isn't very useful besides the fact that it shows that a Service can serve public or internal/private FQDNs that could be pointing to dynamic upstreams with changing IP addresses which is something that remote access VPNs cannot do since they operate at layer-3.
+Serving the public website https://www.google.com as a Service, however, isn't particularly useful, beyond demonstrating that a Service can serve public or internal/private FQDNs that might point to dynamic upstreams with changing IP addresses—a capability remote access VPNs lack since they operate at the network layer/layer-3.
 We can do something a little more interesting, like deploying the nginx container image and serve it as a Service (read more about managed containers here) as follows:

 1